uio-bmi/ligo/docs_source/quickstart/repertoire_level_simulation.rst

 Simulation of BCR repertoires labeled with two immune events
 ==============================================================

-In this quickstart tutorial, we will generate a dataset of 20 BCR repertoires, with each repertoire containing 6 BCRs.
-Out of these, 10 repertoires will be labeled as immune event 1 and will consist of 30% BCRs with signal 1 and 30% BCRs with signal 2.
-The remaining 10 repertoires will be labeled as immune event 2 and will consist of 50% BCRs with signal 1 and 50% BCRs with signal 2.
-Signal 1 is composed of a 2-mer {AA}, while signal 2 is composed of a 2-mer {GG}.
+In this quickstart tutorial, we will generate a dataset of 20 BCR repertoires, with each repertoire containing 6 BCRs, as follows:

+- 10 repertoires labeled as immune event 1 and consist of 30% BCRs with signal 1 and 30% BCRs with signal 2;

+- 10 repertoires labeled as immune event 2 and consist of 50% BCRs with signal 1 and 50% BCRs with signal 2.

+We define signal 1 and signal 2 as follows:

+- Signal 1 is composed of a 2-mer {AA};

+- Signal 2 is composed of a 2-mer {GG}.

 Signal-specific BCRs will be generated using the signal implantation strategy, where any implanting position is allowed, and the default OLGA model (humanIGH).

 Step 1: YAML specification